Linuxbrew – A Common Package Manager For Linux And Mac OS X

 Linuxbrew does not currently support 32-bit x86 platforms.

 Before installing Linuxbrew, make sure the aforementioned dependencies have been installed.
-In case they are not installed, run the following commands to install them on your Linux system.
+If they are not installed already, run the following commands to install them on your Linux system.

 On Debian, Ubuntu, Linux Mint: